Ian2020/monica_reminder/README.md

 php artisan monica:test-email
 ```

-Check monica-reminder's logs at `LOGDIR` (default `/var/www/html/storage/logs`)
+Next check monica-reminder's logs at `LOGDIR` (default `/var/www/html/storage/logs`)
 for any issues.
 If it is running ok it may just be the case that no reminders
 are due right now.

 ## Roadmap

 * Get tests over it all
-* Simplify installation - container/host mode - given a container name we inject
+* Install it via `bin` and change service so we are not systemd running it as we
-  and run ourselves.
-Needs its own preflight to check for podman docker cmd and
+  develop it.
-  container is running/avail.
+* Eliminate msmtp dep.
-  * Removes need to alter container so users can run Monica straight from source
+  * Install own email hook from within our script.
-  * Allows us to also use laravel emailing
+* `monica_reminder_data` no longer needs the postfix
 * Change email template to include date of event and link to contact.
   or make it identical to Monica's.
 * Make properly available for others